Shaked-g/Pokemon-Game-Ex2-OOP/README.md

 The algoritem class "DWGraph_Algo" implemets path finding algoritems using Dijkstra's algorithm for finding the shortest path between two nodes in the graph.

-The Dijkstra algorithm uses Weight that are positive doubles and a priority queue
+The Dijkstra algorithm uses Weights that are positive doubles and a priority queue
 for further reading see: [https://en.wikipedia.org/wiki/Dijkstras_algorithm] (Dijkstra Wiki) or the Project Wiki.

 ![Dijkstra-Animation](https://i.ibb.co/c27Thp3/Dijkstra-Animation.gif)

+The Graph is capable of preforming the following functions:
+* `public boolean isConnected()`
+> A function that checks if there is a valid path from each node to each other node in the graph.
+* `public directed_weighted_graph copy()`
+> A function that computes a deep copy of the graph.
+* `public double shortestPathDist(int src, int dest)`
+> A function that finds the shortest path distance between 2 given nodes.
+* `public List<node_data> shortestPath(int src, int dest)`
+> A function that retrieves the path for 2 given nodes in List form
+* `public boolean save(String file)`
+  `public boolean load(String file)`
+> A save and load functions in JSON form.

 ## The Second Part
 in the second part i implemented the pokemon game on a graph with a Login Menu.